SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 For this topic I want to talk about a water sport which is called dragon boat race.
 It is a Chinese traditional custom.
 In the Dragon Boat Festival every year, people will do this sport to commemorate the great patrotic poet QuYuan.

 The racing lanes are straight and their lengths are usually between 400 and 1,000 meters.
 And the course of the competition is chosen on still water field, in this way we can ensure as fair a race as possible.
-Plus, there shouldn't be any water plants, reefs or stakes in the neighborhood, otherwise some accidents might happen and this is what we want to see.
-As for the competitors, there are 23 team members in each team, which consist of a coxswain(舵手), a gong player(锣手), a drummer(鼓手) and 20 paddlers(桨手).
+Plus, there shouldn't be any water plants, reefs or stakes in the neighborhood, otherwise some accidents might happen and this is not what we want to see.
+As for the competitors, there are 23 team members in each team, which consists of a coxswain(舵手), a gong player(锣手), a drummer(鼓手) and 20 paddlers(桨手).
 When the race begins, the coxswain is responsible for the orientation.
 The gong player and drummer are responsible for boosting the morale.
 And it is the paddlers that provide the forward momentum.

 To be honest, it is a difficult sports activity coz it requires that you must have enough stamina and strength.
 Plus, you have to cooperate with your teammates.
 If you don't coordinate well with your teammates, your efforts may backfire.